queryluke/masseffect-5e/static/data/backgrounds/faction-agent.md

 --- | ---
 1 | I judge others harshly, and myself even more severely.
 2 | I put too much trust in those who wield power within my faction.
-3 | I'm took quick to trust those who support my faction's ideals.
+3 | I'm too quick to trust those who support my faction's ideals.
 4 | I am inflexible in my thinking.
 5 | I am suspicious of strangers and expect the worst of them.
 6 | Once I pick a goal, I become obsessed with it to the detriment of everything else in my life.